 - d.
 The project site is not located within a coastal zone.
 Therefore, tsunamis are not a potential hazard.
-The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any large bodies of water.
-Additionally, the project site would not be subject to mudflows.
-Therefore, no impacts would occur. - e.
-The proposed project would not conflict with or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
-For additional information, see responses X.a through X.c.
-Therefore, impacts would be less than significant.
+The project site is relatively flat and does not contain any enclosed bodies of water and is not located in close proximity to any other large bodies of water.
+Therefore, the proposed project would not be subject to inundation by seiches or mudflows.
+No impacts would occur. - e.
+The proposed project would not conflict or obstruct the implementation of the applicable water quality control plan or sustainable groundwater management plan.
+For additional information see responses X.a through X.c.
+Impacts would be less than significant.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XI.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XI.
 LAND USE AND PLANNING.
-Would the project: a) Physically divide an established community?
-X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-X
+Would the project: a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? Х

 - a.
-The proposed project consists of the construction and occupancy of a 40-lot residential subdivision.
-The project site is located on 40th Street West, south of Avenue J-8, on vacant, disturbed land.
-The proposed project would not block a public street, trail, other access route, or result in a physical barrier that would divide the community.
+The proposed project consists of the construction and occupancy of a 68-lot residential subdivision.
+The project site is located along the north side of Avenue K, between 42nd Street West and 40th Street West on vacant land.
+The proposed project would not block a public street, trail or other access route or result in a physical barrier that would divide the community.
 Therefore, no impacts would occur. - b.
 The proposed project is consistent with the City's General Plan and must be in conformance with the Lancaster Municipal Code.
-The proposed project will comply with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
+The proposed project will be in compliance with the City-adopted Uniform Building Code (UBC) and erosion control requirements (Section VII).
 Additionally, as noted Section IV, the project site is not subject to and would not conflict with a habitat conservation plan or natural communities conservation plan.
 Therefore, no impacts would occur.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XII.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XII.
 MINERAL RESOURCES.
-Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
-X b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
-X a-b.
-The project site does not contain any current mining or recover operations for mineral resources and no such activities have occurred on the project site in the past.
-According to the LMEA (Figure 2-4 and page 2-8), the project site is designated as Mineral Reserve Zone 1 (contains no resources).
+Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? х b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? х a-b.
+The project site does not contain any mining or recovery operations for mineral resources and no such activities are have occurred on the project site in the past.
+According to the LMEA (Figure 2-4 and page 2-8), the project site is not designated as Mineral Reserve 3 (contains potential but presently unproven resources).
+Additionally, it is not considered likely that the Lancaster area has large, valuable mineral and aggregate deposits.
 Therefore, no impacts to mineral resources would occur.